 Output: 5.0

-The output, as expected, was 5.0.
+function.
+The output, as anticipated, was 5.0.

-Syntax of float() method:
+Syntax of the float()

-The syntax of the float() method is straightforward.
-The method takes all data types as an input and returns a floating-point value.
+method is straightforward.
+It accepts all data types as input and returns a floating-point value.
+Here’s the syntax:

 float([x])

-In conclusion, Python float is an essential primitive element that is used to represent decimal numbers.
-Floats provide high precision when calculating decimal numbers, making them useful when working with mathematical operations that require accurate results.
+In conclusion, Python floats are essential primitive elements for representing decimal numbers.
+They provide high precision in decimal number calculations, making them invaluable for mathematical operations requiring accurate results.

-The method is useful when working with data that is being dynamically typed in Python.
-By mastering the basics of the float() method, you can efficiently use this method to convert data types and ensure precision in your calculations.
+method, you can efficiently use it to convert data types and ensure precision in your calculations.

-Example of using float() in code:
+Example of Using float()

 side_length = “5.8”